Educational Studies MA

 - Courses.
 These vary according to the thesis and directed study options (see below).

 The degree requirements (45 credits) can be met by the successful completion either of course work and a thesis in an approved area, or of more extended course work and ESTU 692 Directed Study (with Extended Essay or Research Project).
 The choice of a thesis or directed study option is normally determined at an early stage in the student's program.
 A tentative detailed outline of the proposed research topic must be submitted with the application for admission to the program.
 A student who completes a thesis or a directed study is normally required to defend it in an oral examination.
 Proposed research topics in both options must be approved by the graduate Educational Studies Committee.

 - Academic Standing.
 Please refer to the Academic Standing section of the Calendar for a detailed review of the Academic Regulations.

 - Residence.
 The minimum residence requirement is one year (3 terms) of full-time study, or the equivalent in part-time study.

 - Time Limit.
 Please refer to the Academic Regulation page for further details regarding the Time Limit requirements.

 Concentration in Adult Education.
-In either Option A or Option B, students may complete a concentration in Adult Education.
-As part of the required core courses of both options, students must take ESTU 670 (3 credits) and three 3-credit courses chosen from adult education topic courses (i.e. ESTU 671-677 below).
+In either the thesis or directed study option, students may complete a concentration in Adult Education.
+As part of the required core courses, students must take ESTU 670 (3 credits) and three 3-credit courses chosen from adult education topic courses (i.e. ESTU 671-677 below).

 Courses listed indicate the full range of offerings.
 They are offered subject to the availability of faculty, and (with the exception of a minimum of six core courses) not all in a given year.
 All are 3-credit (one-term) courses unless otherwise indicated.